Hump Back: Outline

 Momoko Hayashi, an original member and the founder of the band and the songwriter of all songs, plays as the lead vocal and a lead guitar.
 Pika on chorus and bass guitar and Misaki on chorus and drums.
 Momoko Hayashi sings also solo on the acoustic guitar.

 After forming in 2009 by Momoko Hayashi and her friends as high school students, influenced by Chatmonchy, the band continued its activities, despite a lot of difficulties like member changes.
 After the present members joined, the band got its major debut in 2018 and the major debut Single CD Haikei shonen yo has reached number 13 on the Weekly Oricon Album Charts (prestigious Japanese music market popularity ranking) and other following released CDs also ranked highly on the Weekly charts.

 The songs, created by Momoko Hayashi, are mainly about people's happiness and pains in daily life, especially in adolescence, by showing messages of affection with splendid sounds.
 Main characters in her lyrics came from her own experiences and deliberately she often wrote them from a man(boy)’s point of view (cross gender performance).

 Powerful beats of the band's sounds could remind some of old Punk rock music like Sex Pistols.
 However, Hump Back's music has nothing to do with anti-establishment mind or destructive thoughts.
 The members of Hump Back have respect to anyone supporting the band and many songs have messages for encouraging the youth with beautiful melodies.

-Three members built great teamwork and they want to continue their music for a life.